 In a movie about an accused spy facing the death penalty, his attorney asked him several times, aren’t you worried?
 He responded with a question each time, would it help?
 No response needed because the answer is obviously no. Worrying about something that is out of our control makes absolutely no sense because it doesn’t have any effect on the outcome.
 I taught my kids about drunk driving and drugs, sent them to parties in our car, and worried they wouldn’t make it home unscathed.
 I did all I could to prevent an undesired result and that should have prevented me from worrying, but it didn’t.
 I still worried about what they would do at that party, which was an exercise in futility because worry didn’t alter their evening, it altered mine.
-Whenever I’ve gotten seriously ill I immediately worried it might be cancer.
+Every time I got seriously ill, I immediately worried it might be cancer.
 It never changed the results of any test, just the acid level in my stomach.
 Since worrying about such things is a learned behavior, it can be unlearned, so here’s my plan.
-Every time I start down the path to worry I will ask myself, would it help, and if the answer’s no, let it go.
+Every time I start down the worry path I will ask myself, would it help, and if the answer’s no, let it go.

 One of my sisters came to visit recently.
 She’s one of my best friends, which is more important to me than being my sister.
 We hiked, kayaked, shared a few meals and ice cream cones, and talked and talked.
 We talked about what’s normal when it comes to grieving and concluded why can’t everything about it be considered normal?
 Who’s to say it’s not?
 Is there such a thing as an expert on grieving when everything about grief is unique to each person?
 We asked other why questions and didn’t really come up with any solid answers except it’s OK they stay unanswered; what other option is there that lets you keep your sanity?
 We talked about our experiences with sadness so great we no longer wanted to live and how that sadness buried every logical reason to live so deep they were no longer heard.
 Even so they kept calling and somehow finally woke us up and we questioned how it was even possible to entertain such terrible thoughts.
 It’s amazing what understanding, trust, and concern can accomplish in each of us as we continue to make our way through different, and yet in many ways similar, experiences.